 The Securly SSL certificate is essential to filter HTTPS sites correctly.
 You can push the Securly SSL certificate using a Microsoft Active Directory GPO by adding the SSL certificate to the Trusted Root Certification Authorities store on your Active Directory server for all clients in a Microsoft domain.
+(Note that this is not a user-based setting.)

 - Download the Securly certificate. (securly_ca_2034.crt)